Animal Care & Human Subject FAQ

 Should I get external agency permission before or after I submit my proposal?

-Any research involving external agencies (including but not limited to schools or police agencies) needs permission from the external agency before commencing.
-The committee is willing to look at proposals before that permission is given, but final approval cannot be given until we have seen the permission.
+If permission is needed, the committee is willing to look at proposals before that permission is given.
+Final approval may not be given until we have received the permission.

 What sort of permission is appropriate from external agencies?

-A simple email from the head of the agency is sufficient.
-This can be included in the proposal document itself.
+The email from the head of the agency is sufficient.
 Include all header information so that we can see that the email was actually sent.
 Please submit the entire correspondence on the subject of permissions.